 Meditation in Market Lavington

-This session is a combination of Meditation, slowing mental activity and Mindfulness – being present and”in the moment.”
-One to one sessions available, outdoors in my lovely garden.
+Sessions are a combination of Meditation, slowing mental activity and Mindfulness – being present and”in the moment.”
+One to one sessions available, outdoors in my lovely garden or therapy room.

 How many of us suffer from anxiety or depression?
 These are the most common mental issues that are faced.